 If you get a call like this, first hang up, and then call back your power company directly via the phone number that appears on their official website or on a previous bill you’ve received.

 With the holiday season also begin cuffing season!
 Everybody would like to have a special someone in their life around the holidays.
 However, you need to keep your wits about you.
 Watch out for online love interests who haven’t met you in person yet and who are quick to profess their love.
 These are both red flags.

 Avoid sharing personal information with people that you’ve just met via online dating.
 Though the person might be amazing it’s important not to share too much information with them and never send a person who you don’t know money.

 How to Avoid Christmas Scams

 The best way to avoid these types of scams is not to get ahead of yourself.
 The holidays can be stressful, so don’t stress yourself out even more unnecessarily.
-Use a caller ID service to identify scams and find information about new people you meet.
+Use a phone tracer app for the iPhone to identify scams and find information about new people you meet.